w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 ![xcm-polkadot-send](../assets/governance/polkadot-send-xcm.png)

-You can then navigate to the local Collectives instance and check the events to confirm the call is
+You can then navigate to the local Collectives instance and check the events to confirm the call has been executed.

 ### Testing Large Calls with Preimage Lookup

 For very long calls like [Referendum 1247](https://polkadot.subsquare.io/referenda/1247) which removes 19 ambassadors at once, the call data exceeds the JavaScript console `Inline` character limit.
 In such cases, use the preimage lookup method instead.